 Between results day and day 7 some 25,400 main scheme applicants have been placed through Clearing, with a further 3,570 late applicants through Direct to Clearing (just under 29,000 in total).
 These are the lowest numbers seen in the past decade.

 Clearing in 2020 was heavily disrupted at this point.
 Much of the period since A level results had seen temporary number controls for many universities.
 And although it had been announced that both SQA and JCQ grades would be changed, these data were not yet operationally available for universities to confirm decisions.
 The process for getting students back to their ‘firm’ choice with these higher grades had not yet got underway (it starts to show up over the next week as elevated ‘Clearing’ figures).
 As a result, the system was effectively frozen as universities waited to see what they needed to do.

-It is a measure of how low Clearing activity is in 2021 that it has fallen behind even that even that low benchmark.
+It is a measure of how low Clearing activity is in 2021 that it has fallen behind even that low benchmark.